 Threatened Species Collaborative Quilt

-My latest art project is working with Australian collaborators to make a patched quilt highlighting threatened species of the A.C.T.
-The ‘quilt’ and corresponding book will be presented to the ACT Government (Minister Vassarotti) on September 7th in recognition of Threatened Species Day.
-Presentation and afternoon tea will be held at The Link, Gininderry.
-I am also aiming to run some workshops at this venue for the general public on the theme of ACT’s threatened species.
+During 2023 I worked with Australian collaborators to make a patched quilt highlighting threatened species of the Australian National Territory (A.C.T.).
+The ‘quilt’ and corresponding book was presented to the ACT Government (Minister Vassarotti – Minster for the Environment) on September 7th in recognition of Threatened Species Day.
+Presentation and afternoon tea was be held at The Link, Gininderry where the quilt was displayed until December 2023.
+My thanks to Ginninderry and Tom Gray who wholeheartedly supported this project.
+Thanks also to Vinnies (Canberra and Goulburn) and The Green Shed for their generous donation of materials.
+Many thanks for the energy and creativity of all collaborators.
 Click here to view the species recognised in the quilt.

 In early March 2023 I ran a successful campaign to locate collaborators through social media.
 In late March all collaborators received a pack of fabrics, embellishments and instructions about their patch, species allocated and details about the project.

-During April, May and June of 2023 collaborators are making their patches.
-Also during this time I am holding Making Sessions in my studio to provide an avenue for communal activities (asking questions, swapping ideas and fabrics, etc).
+During April, May and June of 2023 collaborators made their patches.
+Also during this time I held Making Sessions in my studio to provide an avenue for communal activities (asking questions, swapping ideas and fabrics, etc).
+In July and August I pieced the patches together and made the final textile piece by adding padding, a backing and binding the edges.
+I also wrote a book about the project that was printed and added to the National Library of Australia digital collection.
+See a PDF of the book here (link coming soon)

 All species are valuable in an ecology and many seem insignificant.
 It may only be after they are gone/ in few numbers that their valuable contribution is fully understood.